What’s in This Article

 - Stephen King based the Overlook Hotel on The Stanley Hotel in Estes Park, Colorado.

-- The exterior filming location for the 1980 Kubrick movie was the Timberline Lodge on Mount Hood, Oregon.
+- The exterior filming location for the 1980 Kubrick film was the Timberline Lodge on Mount Hood, Oregon.

 - King’s stay in Room 217 at The Stanley in 1974 sparked the idea for the novel.

-- The Stanley Hotel opened in 1909 and was built by Freelan Oscar (F.O.)
+- The Stanley Hotel opened in 1909, built by Freelan Oscar (F.O.)
 Stanley, co-founder of the Stanley Motor Carriage Company.

-- Unlike the Overlook in the book, the real hotel was never destroyed and is still a popular destination for ghost tours and overnight stays.
+- The real hotel was never destroyed and still welcomes visitors for ghost tours and overnight stays.

 The Inspiration: The Stanley Hotel

-The experience left a deep impression on King.
-The eerie silence, the long empty corridors, and orchestra music echoing in the ballroom sparked his imagination.
-The Stanley Hotel sits at an elevation of about 7,500 feet, surrounded by the Rocky Mountains, and its isolation provided the perfect setting for a horror story.
+The eerie silence, the long empty corridors, and orchestra music echoing in the ballroom left a deep impression on King.
+The Stanley Hotel sits at about 7,500 feet elevation, surrounded by the Rocky Mountains, and its isolation gave the story its perfect setting.

-King stayed in Room 217, where he had a nightmare about his young son being chased by a fire hose.
-He woke up, smoked a cigarette on the balcony, and by the time he finished, he had the bones of the story that would become “The Shining.”
+According to King’s own account, he stayed in Room 217, where he had a nightmare about his young son being chased by a fire hose.
+He woke up, smoked a cigarette on the balcony, and had the bones of the story before he finished it.

 The Real Locations: Stanley vs. Timberline

-The book and the movie use two completely different locations, so the “real” Overlook Hotel depends on which version you mean:
+The book and the movie use two completely different locations.
+The “real” Overlook Hotel depends on which version you mean.

-- The Inspiration (Book & TV Series): The Stanley Hotel in Estes Park, Colorado.
+- The Inspiration (Book and TV Series): The Stanley Hotel in Estes Park, Colorado.
 This is the Georgian Revival hotel King visited.
-It was also the filming location for the 1997 TV miniseries adaptation.
+It also served as the filming location for the 1997 TV miniseries adaptation.

 - The Movie Exterior (1980 Film): The Timberline Lodge on Mount Hood in Oregon.
-Stanley Kubrick chose this location for its dramatic, isolated, and rustic look.
-The interiors for the movie were built on sets at Elstree Studios in England, not at the Timberline.
+Stanley Kubrick chose this location for its dramatic, isolated, rustic look.
+He built the interiors on sets at Elstree Studios in England, not at the Timberline.

-The Stanley Hotel features a Georgian Revival style with white clapboard siding, while the Timberline Lodge is built with heavy timber and stone.
+The Stanley Hotel features Georgian Revival architecture with white clapboard siding.
+The Timberline Lodge uses heavy timber and stone.
 This difference gives the book and the Kubrick film very different visual identities.
+Both hotels are open to the public today.

 Products Worth Considering